ClementNerma/ClementNerma/README.md

 ### Hi there 👋

-🙂 I'm Clément Nerma, a professional web developer (more precisely a Nest.js backend developer) living near by Nantes, in France
+🙂 Welcome to my profile.
+I'm Clément Nerma, a professional web developer (more precisely a Nest.js backend developer) living near by Nantes, in France

 👦 I'm fond of programming since I'm 10 years old